 Winter Reading 2022

-Whether you’re looking to make a list for your family to buy for you, find something special for the readers in your life, or looking forward to being curled up cozily with an undetermined title, we’ve pulled together all the really good Best of 2022 book lists into one place.
+Whether you’re looking to make a list for your family to buy for you, find something special for the readers in your life, or looking forward to being curled up cozily with an undetermined title, we’ve pulled together all the Best of 2022 book lists into one place.
 We’ll tell you it does seem to be banner year for books.
 It looks like writers made good use of the pandemic’s toll on their social lives.

 Books We Love